 Java 13 was released on Sep 13th, 2019.
 Although the new Java doesn’t contain major updates in security libraries, nevertheless it has several notable updates in the TLS implementation.
-Let’s take a closer look how Java 13 helps to make your TLS connections faster and more secure.
+Let’s take a closer look at how Java 13 helps to make your TLS connections faster and more secure.

 Updated the default cipher suites order